a-korzun/dots/README.md

 # Dots

-A simple 2D game, written in JS with HTML Canvas for practice.
+A simple 2D game, written in JS with HTML Canvas for fun.

 ### [Demo](https://a-korzun.github.io/dots/)